Miners Strike Ice Age Gold Finding a Mummified Wolf Cub

 The wolf cub is the better preserved of the two ice age creatures and even its fur is in relatively good condition.
-It is believed, according to the BBC, that the wolf pup died when it was only eight weeks old.
-The condition of the caribou is not as good, but its head, upper torso, and front legs are complete and according to the Smithsonian. com ‘it provides a singular example of mummified animal skin, muscle, and hair.’
+The condition of the caribou is not as good, but its head, upper torso, and front legs are complete, and according to the Smithsonian.com ‘it provides a singular example of mummified animal skin, muscle, and hair.’

 A modern Canadian wolf (Canis lupus) at Chapultepec Zoo. ( CC BY-SA 4.0 )

-The two specimens were removed from the ground and scientists carried a range of tests on the mummified remains.
-Carbon dating revealed that the two specimens lived over 50,000 years ago and the caribou probably lived earlier than the wolf pup.
+The two specimens were removed from the ground and scientists carried out a range of tests on the mummified remains.
+Carbon dating revealed that the caribou probably lived earlier than the wolf pup.
 These make them among the earliest specimens that have ever been uncovered in an Arctic region.
-The scientists now intend to carry out genetic testing to learn more about the animals of the ice age.

 Beasts from the Ice

-This is not the first significant find in the Canadian permafrost.
-Some thirty years ago two miners found the incomplete mummified remains of a long extinct horse species, that is known as the Yukon horse .
+This is not the first significant find in the Canadian permafrost either.
+Some 30 years ago two miners found the incomplete mummified remains of a long extinct horse species known as the Yukon horse .
 However, the discovery of the caribou and the wolf pup are very significant as they are the oldest specimens with soft tissue that have been unearthed in Canada.
 Now the Canadians have specimens that can rival anything found in Yakutia in Siberia.

 - Archaeologists in the Yukon find a Remarkably Intact Dart Lost by an Indigenous Hunter 1,000 Years Ago